Heart Yang Deficiency – Palpitations, Cold and Weak

 Lung Meridian points shown are only those which are treated directly on the Lung meridian.

-The Lung Meridian actually goes much deeper.
-For instance, it starts near or within the stomach, goes downward from there to enter the large intestine organ, then ascends through the diaphragm and lungs to the throat.
-(So Ren 12, on the Conception channel, is often treated as an important Lung point.)
+The Lung Primary channel actually goes much deeper.
+For instance, it starts near or within the stomach, goes downward to enter the large intestine organ, then ascends through the diaphragm, chest and lungs to the throat.

-Only then does it appear on the surface at Lung point 1 – Zhongfu – from where it goes down the arm, ending beside the thumbnail.
+From the throat region the Lung Primary channel traverses the upper chest laterally and only then does it appear on the surface at Lung point 1 – Zhongfu – from where it goes down the arm, ending beside the thumbnail via the points listed above.

 Some acupuncture points on meridians between elbow and fingertips are particularly important.
 Since antiquity, acupuncturists have respected them for the special actions they perform.
 These actions are not just local to the points themselves but affect the metabolism of the body.